 Self-Funded Retirement Plan

 You may also choose to enroll in the Self-Funded Retirement Plan to contribute your own funds toward your retirement.
 This is a 403(b) Voluntary Retirement plan.
-If you are an eligible employee, you may sign up for the Self-Funded Retirement Plan on your date of hire or the first of any following month.
+If you are an eligible employee, you may sign up for the Self-Funded Retirement Plan anytime.
+The change will be effective with the next available payroll.

 How to Enroll